top of page

 2013

-This time the pretext was the protection of a park, but the underlying motive uniting the dissent is the thirst for social justice that is increasingly felt by ordinary people because of the constant wear and tear to which their inalienable rights are subjected.
+The delegitimization of the political class by the people is already a reality in several countries and is destined to involve more and more of them.
+This time the pretext was the protection of a park, but the underlying motive uniting the dissent is a growing thirst for social justice felt by ordinary people, driven by the constant wear and tear of their inalienable rights.

 The movement born in Istanbul was an exceptional laboratory, a perfectly successful experiment in cooperation and self-organization.
 It was an example of a new social dynamic involving the most disparate sections of the population.